-S&P 500 cracks 3,300 on strong bank earnings and retail data
+S&P 500 blasts through 3,300 as tech stocks surge

-(Reuters) - The S&P 500 hit the 3,300 mark for the first time on Thursday and the other main U.S. indexes also broke record highs, fueled by solid retail sales data and upbeat Morgan Stanley earnings.
+(Reuters) - The S&P 500 rallied through the 3,300 mark for the first time on Thursday and the other main U.S. indexes also surged to record highs, fueled by tech stocks, solid retail sales data and upbeat quarterly earnings from Morgan Stanley.

 Sentiment was further lifted by data that showed U.S. retail sales rose 0.3% in December, in line with economists’ estimates.